MJGrey/SprayingToolkit/README.md

 Built on Python 3.7+, [HTTPX](https://github.com/encode/httpx) and AsyncIO.

 **New:**
-Now with a RESTful API and HTTP/2 support!
+now with a RESTful API, HTTP/2 support and O365 account validation!

 ## Spindrift 💨